 The Texas Rehabilitation Commission offers assistance for tuition and non-refundable fees to students who have certain disabling conditions provided their vocational objectives have been approved by a TRC Counselor.
-Examples of such conditions are orthopedic deformities, emotional disorders, diabetes, epilepsy, heart conditions, etc. Other services are also available to assist the handicapped student to become employable.
+Examples of such conditions are blindness and deafness.
+Other services are also available to assist the handicapped student to become employable.
 Application for such services should be made at the Texas Department of Assistive and Rehabilitation Services.
 Information is available at www.dars.state.tx.us.